avianceschool/wepay/README.md

-# wepay
-# wepay payment gateway integration in php
+# wepay integration in php

 WePay's API allows you to easily add payments into your application.